lucas-xk/Erenshor-UI-Manager/README.md

 The features from the Clean Hotbars and Remove UI Borders mods have been integrated into this one.
 However, those standalone versions are still available for players who prefer using them separately.

+⚠️ **NOTE: Do not use this mod together with "Clean Hotbars" or "Remove UI Borders" to avoid conflicts, as their functionality is already included in this mod.**

 Features:

 - UI Edit Mode (default key: F9, rebindable).